 Kernersville Power of Attorney Lawyer

-What is a Power of Attorney in North Carolina?
+What Is a Power of Attorney in North Carolina?

-A power of attorney, or POA, is a document or other record that authorizes another person to act as someone’s legal agent.
-According to the General Statutes of North Carolina §32C-1-102(11), the person granting authority in a power of attorney is a ‘principal.’
-Under § 32C-1-102(1), the person given authority to act for a principal under a POA is an ‘agent’ or ‘attorney-in-fact.’
+According to the General Statutes of North Carolina §32C-1-102(11), the individual granting authority in a power of attorney is known as the “principal.”
+Meanwhile, the person given the authority to act on behalf of the principal under a POA is referred to as the “agent” or “attorney-in-fact” under § 32C-1-102(1).

 Types of Powers of Attorney in Kernersville